reberthkss/warrior_vs_dragon_assembly/PROJECT_CONTEXT.md

    - Special: If dragon is flying, hit chance reduced to 50%

 5. **Quiz Ability (Computer Architecture Quiz)**
-   - **3 Educational Questions** in Portuguese about computer architecture
+   - **6 Educational Questions** in Portuguese about computer architecture and hardware
+   - **Random Selection**: Questions are randomly selected from unanswered pool
-   - Questions rotate and can only be answered correctly once each
+   - Questions can only be answered correctly once each
    - Displays remaining questions counter
    - **Correct Answer**: 5x compound interest applied (massive boost!)
    - **Wrong Answer**: -5 HP penalty + 1x compound interest